mlibrary/text-assembler-django/README.md

 TODO
 -------
 * Contact LN about multiple values not allowed in Language and Source fields for search
+* Kick off job to update all sources
 * Finalize exact run limitation times and amounts
-* Switch log message definitions to use new utility function
 * Accessibility scan
 * Write setup instructions
 * Plan for migrating existing searches to new system (completed or in progress)